Best Zoos and Petting Zoos in and Near Los Angeles!

 Moorpark, CA 93021 (805) 378-1441

-This zoo is an educational zoo, which prepares students for a variety of positions in public and private animal parks, zoos, and oceanariums for careers in animal handling and training.
-The zoo is only open to public on Saturday & Sunday from 11:00 am to 4:30 pm.
+This zoo is an educational zoo that prepares students for a variety of positions in public and private animal parks, zoos, and oceanariums for careers in animal handling and training.
+The zoo is only open to the public on Saturday & Sunday from 11:00 am to 4:30 pm.
 There are different educational programs that feature a variety of animals.
-Here you can learn how students feed, train and safely care for different animals.
+Here, you can learn how students feed, train, and safely care for different animals.

 18818 Brookhurst St.